Umuzi-org/ACN-syllabus/content/projects/oop/animals/part2/_index.md

 ## Instructions for Reviewers

-- There should be no global variable.
+- There should be no global variables.
 - `self` should not be overused, if a variable is only used in one place then it is not necessary to use `self`.
 - `eats()` method should return "Food" and not print.
 - `Dog` and `Cat` class `sounds()` should return their respective sounds "Bark" and "Meow".